 The project will take place on the main island of Bali with main accommodation being in Mas Village, Ubud.

-The project takes place on the main island of Bali, which contains some of the most advanced hospitals and healthcare facilities in Indonesia, as well as good road transportation links and international airport.
+The project takes place on the main island of Bali, accessing the most advanced infrastructures, hospitals and healthcare facilities, including international airports and good road transportation links across the island.

 Accommodation